desobob11/Konkey-Dong/README.md

 ## About The Project

- Dodge falling boulders, :runner: climb jungle vines, dodge spiders, and avoid pools of lava in this charming adventure!
+ Dodge falling boulders, :runner: climb jungle vines :palm_tree:, dodge insects :beetle:, and avoid pools of lava :fire: in this charming adventure!

   This game was originally developed for the Raspberry PI as am embedded systems project.
 A peripheral was added to a Raspberry PI to bypass the OS and allow access to the hardware directly.